nickheppleston/aws-training/associate-arch-training-gaps.md

 *Question: Can an EBS volume residing in A-Z a be attached to an EC2 instance running in A-Z b?*
 *Question: Can an EBS volume residing in the EU(Ireland) region be attached to an EC2 instance running in EU(London)?*

+An EBS Volume is a durable, block-level storage device that can be attached to a single EC2 Instance.
+EBS Volumes persist independently from the lifecycle of an EC2 Instance.
+A volume incurs charges as long as data persists.

+Data persists on the volume until the volume is explicitly deleted.
+After a volume is deleted, the physical block stoage used by the volume is over-written with zeroes before it is allocated to another account.

+When an EBS Volume is created within an A-Z, it is automatically replicated within that zone to prevent data loss resulting from hardware failure.
+An EBS Volume can only be attached to an EC2 Instance __in the same A-Z__.
+An EBS Volume can only be attached to one EC2 Instance at a time, but multiple volumes can be attached to a single EC2 Instance.

+When an instance is Terminated, an EBS Volume is automatically detached (however that behaviour can be changed if the _DeleteOnTermination_ flag is set to false); a volume remains attached during an instance stop-start cycle.

+EBS Volume encryption is supported through Amazon EBS Encryption, which offers transparent block-level encryption for all EBS Volume types.
+EBS Encryption has minimal impact on latency and customers can expect the same level of IOPS with an encrypted volume as they would with an unencrypted volume.

+Volumes can be monitored through CloudWatch at no additional charge.

 ## Placement Groups
 *Question: What are they, how are they used, are they cross-A-Z, cross-Region etc.*